csula-students/beautiful-data-project-dream/syllabus.md

 > Cheating is taking and receiving unauthorized assistance on an assignment, exam, or project.
 Which is essentially claiming that work that belongs to someone else to be your own; or giving the solution to someone else.

-Note that we do not discourage discussion and collaboration.
-However, we are very adamant that you utilize the class's discussion board for this purpose.

 Over the years, we have developed a number of strategies and techniques to identify cheating.
 The biggest tell-tail sign of cheating is not understanding your solution and/or source code.
 Second, we have automated tools for source code analysis.
 To this extent, simply reformatting source code or renaming variables is pointless.

-> The bottomline: don't cheat, if you are caught cheating, and there will be **no negotiation**.
-All parties involved would simply get an F for course.
+> The bottomline: don't cheat, if you are caught cheating,  all parties involved would simply get an F for course.
+This is not negotiable.
 So please do the proper risk reward analysis.

+Please note that we do not discourage discussion and collaboration.
+However, we are very adamant that you utilize the class's discussion board and office hours for this purpose.

 ## ADA statement